 Sex that leads to pregnancy is often hot, but sex during pregnancy isn’t always as fashionable.
-There is, after all, a baby involved and babies tend to change things.
-Still, the decision to become parents doesn’t have to come tethered to a nine-month celibacy pact.
+The decision to become parents, however, doesn’t have to come tethered to a nine-month celibacy pact.
 In most cases, sex during pregnancy is perfectly safe and just as pleasurable as it was before you impregnated your wife.
-But there are a lot of questions that arise with pregnancy sex, including what are signs that pregnancy sex is dangerous?, is the baby safe?, are orgasms okay?
+But there are a lot of questions that come up when having sex while pregnant: What are the signs or indications that pregnancy sex could be dangerous?
+Is it safe to have sex in the third trimester?
+Will the baby feel anything?
+Could my wife orgasm the baby right out of her?
 We get it.
 It’s a complicated time.
 So, to answer your questions, we reached out to a variety of experts to help satisfy all your concerns and curiosities.

 So, is sex during pregnancy safe?